Location: Philadelphia, PA ●

 - Devise leadership succession plans

 The old adage “time is money” provides the context for this workshop.
-Volunteer time in 2016 was worth $24.16 per hour or $50K each year.
+Volunteer time in 2018 was worth $24.69 per hour or more $50K each year.
 Make no mistake—volunteers are valuable members of your school’s workforce.

 Does your school reflect that value?
 Do you (and should you) differentiate between the way you engage your staff and your volunteers?
 How are volunteers integrated within your team?
 Would your volunteers describe their work as “vital” or “essential” to achieving your goals?
 Learn the answers to these questions and more, leaving with the tools to build and sustain a powerfully engaged volunteer corps.